Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

 Loop over this capped slice, so instead of incrementing by 1 the lhs or rhs index, we increment by `N` (similar to the naive version).

-* Get the last lhs and rhs document id and group of the current SIMD vector.
+* Get the last lhs and rhs document ID and group of the current SIMD vector.
 This is used at the end of the loop to check which index we need to increment by `N` (similar to the naive version).

 **Note:** There is a very specific reason for this to be at the beginning of the loop and not at the end where they are used.
 We will get there, just wait.